rubenros1795/parlamint-showcase/results/observations.md

 - BG: some seasonal effects.
 Peaks in 10/20 and 11/20.
 No significant change during covid period
 - PL: ** clearly less speakers during March-April 2020 **.
 Rise to normal level after that
 - SI: no apparent change.

+## Length of Session in Words:
+- BG: no significant change. ** Two high outliers in March 2020 **
+- PL: similar pattern to number of unique speakers: ** clearly lower numbers during March-April 2020 **
+- SI: no apparent change.